StackExchange/dnscontrol/documentation/functions/domain/NO_PURGE.md

 name: NO_PURGE
 ---

-`NO_PURGE` indicates that records should not be deleted from a domain.
+`NO_PURGE` indicates that existing records should not be deleted from a domain.
 Records will be added and updated, but not removed.

-`NO_PURGE` is generally used in very specific situations:

-* A domain is managed by some other system and DNSControl is only used to insert a few specific records and/or keep them updated.
-For example a DNS Zone that is managed by Active Directory, but DNSControl is used to update a few, specific, DNS records.
-In this case we want to specify the DNS records we are concerned with but not delete all the other records.
-This is a risky use of `NO_PURGE` since, if `NO_PURGE` was removed (or buggy) there is a chance you could delete all the other records in the zone, which could be a disaster.
-That said, domains with some records updated using Dynamic DNS have no other choice.
-* To work-around a pseudo record type that is not supported by DNSControl.
-For example some providers have a fake DNS record type called "URL" which creates a redirect.
-DNSControl normally deletes these records because it doesn't understand them. `NO_PURGE` will leave those records alone.
+Suppose a domain is managed by both DNSControl and a third-party system.
+This creates a problem because DNSControl will try to delete records inserted by the other system.

+By setting `NO_PURGE` on a domain, this tells DNSControl not to delete the records found in the domain.

+It is similar to [`IGNORE`](domain/IGNORE.md) but more general.

+The original reason for `NO_PURGE` was that a legacy system was adopting DNSControl.
+Previously the domain was managed via Microsoft DNS Server's GUI.
+ActiveDirectory was in use, so various records were being inserted behind the scenes.
+It was decided to use DNSControl to simply insert a few records.
+The `NO_PURGE` setting instructed DNSControl not to delete the existing records.

 In this example DNSControl will insert "foo.example.com" into the zone, but otherwise leave the zone alone.
 Changes to "foo"'s IP address will update the record.
 Removing the A("foo", ...) record from DNSControl will leave the record in place.

 {% code title="dnsconfig.js" %}
 ```javascript